-- Our entry passes cost the same as last year ($4.00).
-It helps if people
+- Our entry passes cost the same as last year ($4).
+It helps if people can

 If you plan to enter items for sale in the STS shop, please read the

-need to work one shift for each item entered up to five shifts (new this year).
+need to work one shift for each item entered up to five shifts.
+If you are

-If you are working five shifts you are requested to work one of those shifts in
+working five shifts you are requested to work one of those shifts in the Shop.

-the Shop.
-In addition to Shop assistants during the Fair, we also need help
+In addition to Shop assistants during the Fair, we also need help delivering and

-delivering and setting up items from storage on Sept.
-12, checking in inventory
+setting up items from storage on Sept.
+10, checking in inventory and shop and

-and shop and demo area set up on Sept.
-13. We will also need help with shop take
+demo area set up on Sept.
+11. We will also need help with shop take down,

-down, returning items to storage and checking out inventory and cleaning the STS
+returning items to storage and checking out inventory and cleaning the STS space

-space on Sept.
-24. Working at any of these times will count toward shifts
+on Sept.
+23. Working at any of these times will count toward shifts needed.

-needed.
 There will be sign up sheets at the July and August meetings.
-You may

-or paprika colored shirt.
-We will have them for sale at the July Las Arañas
+long sleeved shirts).
+We will have them for sale at the July Las Arañas meeting.